-You can apply for an LEI at an accredited LEI Registration agent such as LEI Worldwide.
+You can apply for an LEI Number at an accredited LEI Registration agent such as LEI Worldwide.
 The application form requests basic company information such as name, registration number and registered address.

-Once the application has been submitted your LEI will be generated and uploaded to the global LEI index where it will be accessible to regulators and customers worldwide adding an extra layer to the ever increasing importance of digital identity in the modern world.
+Once the application has been submitted your LEI Number will be generated and uploaded to the global LEI index where it will be accessible to regulators and customers worldwide adding an extra layer to the ever increasing importance of digital identity in the modern world.